ahmedfayazyousuf/F21GA-Group-3-Batmans-Room/Render/README.md

 - `Final_Render_01.jpg` - The final rendered image
 - `Explanation_Video.mp4` - Video walkthrough (5 min max)

+You can also see incremental work in the root `Incremental_Proof/` folder showing my progress from v1 to v9.

 ## My Scene

 Batman's room: bedroom on the left with a bed, blinds showing the Batman symbol, and a Heriot-Watt poster; a gaming setup on the right with monitors, PC, chair, and shelving with props.
 Low-poly Batman and a dog in the center.